 Calls to action

-You can also use internal links to guide users to a specific page, or a specific action; for example, you might link users to a product on your store, or encourage them to contact you for more information, linking them to a contact page.
+You can also use it to creating internal links to guide users to a specific page, or a specific action; for example, you might link users to a product on your store, or encourage them to contact you for more information, linking them to a contact page.

 The Benefits of Internal Link Building for SEO

-Internal link building is all about creating better links between the pages of your domain.
+Internal linking building is all about creating better links between the pages of your domain.
 This practice, when executed correctly, comes with three main benefits:

 Indexing and context